Playing in my grandparents' garden

 Tun's grandmother is probably the most difficult grandmother in the world.
 Because Tun is often scolded by her.
 Her hometown is near the sea, so Tun can swim freely.
 But never ask Dad to take him at 8am, because Grandma will frown: "It's only 8am, why are you soaking in the water?
-Let's go when the sun comes up at 10am".
+Let's go when the sun comes up at 10am."
 Then Dad is busy with guests, so he promised Tun that the two of them will go to the sea at 3pm.
 Grandma also scolded: "At 3pm, the wind is too strong.
-If you go to the sea, the wind will get into your lungs and you'll freeze to death".
-Tun suggested 5pm but it was no use: "That time is dark, and it's dinner time".
+If you go to the sea, the wind will get into your lungs and you'll freeze to death."
+Tun suggested 5pm but it was no use: "That time is dark, and it's dinner time."

-And more importantly, Tun, run and look up at the sky, catch crickets and observe cicadas.
+And more importantly, Tun, run and jump and look up at the sky, catch crickets and observe cicadas.
 Love the fields and the burning sand.
 Look outside, look at the yard, the bridge and the stream, the roof and the familiar chair.

-Each person has thousands of summers in their life, but the summer of childhood will never come back.
+Each person has thousands of summers in life, but the summer of childhood will never come back.

 Minh Phuc